Ack0/feedly-filtering-and-sorting/README.md

 - Advanced controls of the recently published articles.
 - Pin hot articles to top.
 - Import settings from other subscriptions or from global settings.
+- Link settings to other subscriptions..

 Two settings modes are available:
 - Global settings: same settings used for all subscriptions and categories.
+- Subscription settings:
-- Subscription settings: subscription and category specific settings (the default settings values are the global settings).
+  - Subscription and category specific settings
+  - The default settings values are the global settings.
+  - A group of subscriptions can share the same settings by linking them to the same subscription.

 Presentation support:
 - The `Title Only` view is fully supported.